Issiac Holt: Dallas Cowboys

 In 1989, he didn't start because there were conditional draft picks attached to the Vikings traded players and the Dallas Cowboys wanted the selections instead of keeping Holt and the others.
 Head coach Jimmy Johnson eventually had second thoughts on the February 1 deadline and traded three future draft choices (third-round and tenth-round in 1990 and a third-round in 1991) to the Vikings for the right to retain the original full package of draft choices, plus Holt, Jesse Solomon and David Howard.
 He finished the season with 15 tackles and 2 passes defensed.

 In 1990, he was named the starter at left cornerback, collecting 53 tackles, 3 interceptions (tied for the team lead), 18 passes defensed (led the team) and 2 blocked punts.
 He missed the season opener against the Washington Redskins with a groin injury.

 In 1991, he posted 53 tackles, 4 interceptions (led the team), 21 passes defensed (led the team) and one blocked punt.
-The next year, he registered 11 starts, 30 tackles, 2 interceptions, 9 passes defensed, one safety and one blocked punt, while been a part of the Super Bowl XXVII Championship team.
+The next year, he registered 11 starts, 30 tackles, 2 interceptions, 9 passes defensed, one safety and one blocked punt, while being a part of the Super Bowl XXVII Championship team.

 From 1990 to 1992, Holt became one of the top players on the team's defense at left cornerback, posting a total of 9 interceptions.

 On April 30, 1993, after Holt questioned the number of voluntary off-season workouts, he was released by Johnson, who was looking to send the team a message.
 He left as the Cowboys career leader with 4 blocked punts and was the last of the five players from the Herschel Walker trade still on the team.